-Research in the Lotze Lab @ Dalhousie University focuses on human-induced changes in marine populations, communities and ecosystems.
-This includes past, present and potential future human impacts in the ocean, such as exploitation, habitat alteration, nutrient pollution, and climate change.
-We aim to understand how these individual and cumulative drivers have altered – or will alter – the abundance of populations, biodiversity patterns, species interactions, the underlying structure and functions of marine ecosystems and the services they provide for human well-being.
+Research in the Lotze Lab @ Dalhousie University focuses on human-induced changes in marine populations, communities, and ecosystems.
+This includes past, present and potential future human impacts in the ocean, such as exploitation, habitat alteration, pollution, and climate change.
+We aim to understand how individual and cumulative drivers have altered – and will alter – the distribution and abundance of populations, biodiversity patterns, species interactions, the underlying structure and functions of marine ecosystems, and the goods and services they provide for human well-being.
 Our overall goals are to advance our understanding of human-induced changes in the ocean, inform conservation and management strategies, and help develop climate-adapted policies to sustain marine life into future.

 Students and post-doctoral fellows are engaged in analyzing:

-- long-term historical and potential future changes in different populations and regions,
+- long-term historical changes in populations and habitats,

-- large-scale patterns of change across gradients of human impacts,
+- large-scale patterns of change across impact gradients,

 - cumulative effects of multiple human drivers,